talex-touch/talex-touch/apps/docs/docs/plugins/events.md

 # Plugin Events (Plugins)

-The `Polyglot Toolbox` uses an event-driven architecture to facilitate communication between the core application and plugins.
+The `Tuff` uses an event-driven architecture to facilitate communication between the core application and plugins.
 This guide explains how plugins can emit and listen to events.

 ## Event Bus